Yu Chang Player Props: Red Sox vs. Mets

 Mets Pitching Rankings

-- Scherzer makes the start for the Mets, his 18th of the season.
-He is 8-3 with a 3.99 ERA and 107 strikeouts through 94 2/3 innings pitched.
+- Carrasco makes the start for the Mets, his 14th of the season.
+He is 3-3 with a 5.35 ERA and 48 strikeouts in 65 2/3 innings pitched.

-- His last time out came on Sunday against the Los Angeles Dodgers, when the righty went seven scoreless innings while giving up only one hit.
+- His last time out came on Tuesday against the Chicago White Sox, when the righty tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.